-[Contracting parties may either introduce OTL 2 directly or after the introduction of OTL 1.]

-- 5.6 Propulsion family definition with regard to OBD and in particular to test type VIII - 5.6.1.
-A representative parent vehicle shall be selected to test and demonstrate to the approval authority the functional on-board diagnostic requirements set out in

-Annex 1 and to verify the test type VIII requirements laid down in [Annex 6] based on the propulsion family definition laid down in [table 1 of Annex 7] or [table XX of Annex 5].
+- 5.5.2.
+Contracting Parties may either introduce OTL 2 directly or after the introduction of OTL 1. - 5.6 Propulsion family definition with regard to OBD and in particular to test type VIII - 5.6.1.
+A representative parent vehicle shall be selected to test and demonstrate to the responsible authority the functional on-board diagnostic requirements set out in Annex 1 and to verify the test type VIII requirements laid down in Annex 6 based on the propulsion family definition laid down in Table A7/1 of Annex 7 or vehicle parameters referred to Annex 5.
 All members of the family shall comply with the applicable requirements and OBD threshold limits set out in this UN GTR.